 Early this morning you will depart in an open safari vehicle for your first game drive through the park.
 At almost a million hectares, the reserve is the flagship of South African National Parks and is home to an impressive range of flora and fauna.
 Return to your hotel in the afternoon and spend the remainder of the day at leisure.
-An optional evening safari is available (additional charge).
+An optional evening safari is available (at own expense).
 (BD)

 Day 4 - Swaziland

 After breakfast, travel to the Royal Kingdom of Swaziland.
 Enjoy a showcase of the traditional Swazi culture followed by lunch at a cultural village.
-This afternoon visit the Ngwenya Glass Works and continue via the Mbabane craft markets, before arriving at your hotel located in the Ezulwini Valley.
+This afternoon visit the Ngwenya Glass Works to see master craftsmen create beautiful sculptures and artwork from molten glass.
 (BL)

 Set in the natural tranquility of the Ezulwini Valley, the Royal Swazi Sun Hotel & Spa beckons guests from all corners of the world.
 Facilities at the resort include the Casino, The Royal Swazi Spa, the Convention Centre, an 18-hole championship golf course, lawn bowls, squash, tennis and horse riding.
 A variety of retail shops are available, providing stationery, clothing, newspapers and curios.

 Enjoy a morning visit to the Swazi Candle Factory before travelling into KwaZulu-Natal, arriving at your hotel this afternoon.
 Embark on an afternoon scenic drive up the Lebombo Mountains.
 The drive will be combined with a visit to a local and authentic Zulu homestead for a glimpse into Zulu life in today’s world.
 (BD)